ttm/ttm.github.io/_posts/2015-12-01-resume-doctorate.markdown

 ### Further notes

-I should try to integrate this jekyll instance to aa shouts and other rdf data.
+I should try to integrate this Jekyll instance to aa shouts and other rdf data.

 The software and data apparatus are constantly published.